-Review of regulation and oversight of market participants.
-As is common in most financial markets, participants in the Treasury market are not all regulated in the same manner (or regulated at all), depending on their business model and whether they act as an intermediary (e.g., broker, bank), an end user (e.g., asset manager, corporate), a market maker (e.g., dealer, a Principal Trading Firm (PTF)), or another type of participant.
-However, as the TMPG learned in its work on the White Paper, changes to market structure have resulted in certain types of market participants representing a substantial portion of activity, particularly on IDB platforms, but also in the market more generally.
+- Review of regulation and oversight of market participants.
+As is common in most financial markets, participants in the Treasury market are not all regulated in the same manner (or regulated at all), depending on their business model and whether they act as an intermediary (for example, a broker or bank), an end user (such as an asset manager or corporation), a market maker (a dealer or a principal trading firm [PTF]), or another type of participant.
+However, as the TMPG learned in its work on the white paper, changes to market structure have resulted in certain types of market participants representing a substantial portion of activity, particularly on IDB platforms but also in the market more generally.
 These include some PTFs that may utilize automated trading strategies with high speed, high volumes, and limited resources, as well as hedge funds and other asset managers that may take very large directional positions in the Treasury market.
 Some of these firms are regulated, others are not.
-Though the TMPG did not take a view on the appropriateness of the current regulatory and oversight framework, the TMPG felt that given the systemic importance of the Treasury market and the outsize role that certain participants play it is worth considering whether existing regulation and oversight needs to evolve to reflect changes in market participation.
-In particular, a review might consider whether regulation and oversight of various types of firms and activities is commensurate with their significance and potential risks to the market place.
-Risks to the marketplace can arise both from risks to the resiliency and well-being of the market participant itself and the transmission of that risk to its counterparties.
+Though the TMPG did not take a view on the appropriateness of the current regulatory and oversight framework, the TMPG felt that given the systemic importance of the Treasury market and the outsized role that certain participants play it is worth considering whether existing regulation and oversight needs to evolve to reflect changes in market participation.
+In particular, a review might consider whether regulation and oversight of various types of firms and activities is commensurate with their significance and potential risks to the marketplace.
+Risks to the marketplace can arise both from risks to the resiliency and well-being of the market participant itself and the transmission of that risk to its counterparties. - Assess regulation and oversight of government securities trading platforms.
+The TMPG learned in its work on the white paper that trading platforms for Treasury cash products are not regulated to the same extent as comparable platforms offering trading in equity or other non-government securities.
+This is principally the result of Regulation Alternative Trading System (Reg ATS), which the Securities and Exchange Commission (SEC) adopted in 1998 to address how to regulate the increasing number of electronic platforms that were then proliferating with increased adoption of internet-based activity.
+Reg ATS exempts trading platforms that meet the definition of an exchange under the Securities Exchange Act from the requirement to register as an exchange, if the platform registers as a broker-dealer and complies with the requirements of Reg ATS, including disclosures around system and trading protocols, risk management, and business continuity and resiliency.
+Reg ATS does not apply to alternative trading systems that solely trade government securities, and many of its provisions are oriented toward equity trading platforms.
+The TMPG believes that public disclosures by all trading venues, whether government securities ATS or single- or multi-dealer platforms, are useful in providing relevant information to market participants to enable them to make informed decisions about using a particular venue.3

-2 These stakeholders may include private sector entities such as an interdealer broker (IDB), a central counterparty (CCP), or other market participants and the public sector including the regulatory community.
+2 These stakeholders may include private-sector entities such as interdealer brokers (IDB), central counterparties (CCP), or other market participants, as well as the public sector, including the regulatory community.